How can we help?

 - Greenwich University Avery Hill Campus

-Eltham is on the Bexleyheath mainline into London.
+Eltham and Kidbrooke are on the Bexleyheath mainline into London.
 Trains run frequently to Lewisham (for the DLR), London Bridge, Waterloo East, Cannon Street, Charing Cross and Victoria.
 Journeys from Eltham to London Bridge by train take less than 20 minutes.
 There are also stations at Mottingham, New Eltham, Falconwood and Elmstead Woods.
 Road users are connected to the A2 and the South Circular, with the A20 and the M25 all close by.
 Eltham is well serviced by bus routes, with connections to Bromley, Catford, Crystal Palace, Sidcup, Bexleyheath, North Greenwich (for the Jubilee Tube line and the O2 Arena) and Trafalgar Square.